 Probate Litigation Attorney in Pasadena

-Probate Litigation Documents Under Gavel
+Trust and Probate Litigation Documents Under Gavel

 Probate litigation involves a lawsuit.
 These lawsuits are normally filed after the death of a loved one.
 One of the most common types of Probate Litigation involves beneficiaries challenging a will or trust.
 These kinds of cases are often referred to as “will or trust contests.”
-Those types of cases contest the validity of a particular document.
+Those types of probate cases contest the validity of a particular document.

 Probate litigation can also involve challenges to an inheritance (or arguing that someone omitted should have received an inheritance).
 Beneficiaries commonly file suits alleging that they were improperly omitted from a will or a trust, did not receive their fair share because of duress or undue influence or were treated unlawfully.
 The most common beneficiaries are spouses, children, other family members, friends, and charitable organizations.
 As detailed below, three general types of disputes constitute probate litigation or will and trust contests.